-Course Code: MPE 652 Course Title: Basketball -I
+Course Code: MPE 652 Course Title: Basketball -I Total Hours : 90

-- CLO1: Explain the rules & regulations of the game. - CLO2: Recognize the Rules/Laws of games and its implication in competition situation. - CLO3: To explain Qualifying system of major national and international tournaments - CLO4: To understand the playing area marking and equipment demands of specific games. - CLO5: To understand Qualities & qualification of an official and their duties and responsibilities - CLO6: To develop proficiency in Officiating & Conducting of the game in various level.
+CLO2: Recognize the Rules/Laws of games and its implication in competition situation.

+CLO3: To explain Qualifying system of major national and international tournaments

+CLO4: To understand the playing area marking and equipment demands of specific games.

+CLO5: To understand Qualities & qualification of an official and their duties and responsibilities

+CLO6: To develop proficiency in Officiating & Conducting of the game in various level.

-Units/Hours Contents Mapping with Course Learning Outcome I 45 Hours Foundation &amp; Rules Historical development in India and World Level Rules/Laws and their interpretation Rules &amp; Laws for people with Disability.
-Latest changes of rules/laws &amp; their impact on the game Qualifying system of major national and international tournaments.
-CLO1 CLO2 CLO3 II 45 Hours Play area dimension and marking Equipment specification Qualities &amp; qualification of an official Role of officials and their duties and responsibilities.
-Mechanics of officiating Score sheet: use and interpretation Organization of competition at state, national and international level CLO4 CLO5 CLO6
+Units/Hours Contents Mapping with Course Learning Outcome I 45 Hours Foundation & Rules Historical development in India and World Level Rules/Laws and their interpretation Rules & Laws for people with Disability.
+Latest changes of rules/laws & their impact on the game Qualifying system of major national and international tournaments.
+CLO1 CLO2 CLO3 II 45 Hours Officiating Play area dimension and marking Equipment specification Qualities & qualification of an official Role of officials and their duties and responsibilities.
+Mechanics of officiating Score sheet : use and interpretation Organization of competition at state, national and international level CLO4 CLO5 CLO6